About The Cabot

 An Irreplaceable North Shore Treasure

-The venue was purchased in 1960 by movie chain giant E.M.
-Loews, who renamed it the Cabot Cinema.
+In 1944, the venue was leased to movie chain giant E.M.
+Loew’s which eventually purchased it in 1962, and renamed it the Cabot Cinema.
 A unique and remarkable transformation began in 1976 when it was purchased by Le Grand David and His Own Spectacular Magic Company.
 For 37 years, The Cabot hosted Le Grand David’s long-running magic show that entertained local audiences, made seven White House appearances and won recognition in the Guinness Book of Records and the magazines of TIME, Smithsonian and National Geographic World.

 No ordinary building, The Cabot is a rare survivor.
 Only about 250 similar movie palaces still exist out of an estimated 20,000 theaters built in the 1920s.
 But its future came into doubt when the Magic Company wound down and they placed the theater up for sale.
-Luckily, and thanks to Chianti Ristorante owner Rich Marino’s efforts, the Theatre was purchased by Henry Bertolon in 2014 in order to save it from bulldozers.
-A board of directors was formed.
+Thanks to the efforts of the five “founders,” The Cabot was saved: Henry Bertolon, Bill Howard, Rich Marino, Thad Siemasko, and Paul Van Ness.
+Soon after, a board of directors was also formed.

 Over the first 15 months of operations, community engagement with the Cabot was truly phenomenal as expressed in donations, volunteer hours, and attendance at live music events and film screenings.

 In October 2015, the new Cabot board welcomed its first Executive Director, J. Casey Soward.
 Prior to joining The Cabot, Casey worked in leadership positions for a variety of performing arts organizations, educational institutions, and theaters, beginning his career working on the stage crew at the historic Orpheum Theatre and in Boston when he was a student at Berklee College of Music.